fprochazka/php-fg.github.com/faq/index.md

 ## Should I contact my representative to get involved?

-If you think that your project would benefit from implementing PSRs and you want to have a say in the development of future standards then you certainly should get involved.
+If you think that your project would benefit from implementing PRSs and you want to have a say in the development of future standards then you certainly should get involved.